czcorpus/kontext/INSTALL.md

 ### The "auth" plug-in

-The application expects you to provide a custom implementation of authentication module.
-If you want to test the it without (almost) any programming you can use provided *dummy_auth.py* module which authenticates any user and always returns the same list of corpora (you probably want to set your own list).

-Authentication object is expected to implement the following methods:
+Authentication plug-in object is expected to implement the following methods:

 ```python
 def validate_user(self, username, password):